AnonymousDevHacker/AnonymousDevHacker/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python projects.
+- 🔭 I’m currently working on Python, Go and React projects.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning Rust.
 - 👯 I’m looking to collaborate on Any Project.
 - 🤔 I’m looking for help with AI.
 - 💬 Ask me about Anything